Muscle & Joint Pain

 Chronic Muscle Pain and Spasm

-Muscle pain and spasms can be diagnosed by performing a thorough medical history along with a neurological and physical examination.
-Treatment involves pain relieving medication, treating dehydration by replacing fluids and electrolytes, and treating the underlying neurologic or metabolic diseases.
+Muscle pain and spasms can be diagnosed by performing a thorough neurological and physical examination.
+Treatment involves pain relieving or muscle relaxant medication and treating the underlying neurological or systemic diseases.

 Joints are connections where two bones meet to provide mobility in our body.
 Joint pain may be caused due to various conditions such as osteoarthritis, rheumatoid arthritis, strains, gout, bursitis, sprains and other injuries.
 Pain is also a feature of joint inflammation, infection or tumours in the joint.

-Moderate to severe pain can be treated with pain medications such as non-steroidal anti-inflammatory drugs (NSAID’s), muscle relaxants and antiepileptic drugs.
-Your doctor may also suggest PRICE protocol (Protect, Rest, Ice application, Compression and Elevation), steroid injection at the region of pain and physical therapy to relieve joint pain and improve your daily muscle and joint function.
+Joint pain can be treated with pain and anti-inflammatory medications such as non-steroidal anti-inflammatory drugs (NSAID’s), muscle relaxants and antiepileptic drugs.
+Your doctor may also suggest physical therapy or steroid, Durolane and PRP injections at the region of pain to relieve joint pain and improve your daily muscle and joint function.

 If needed, you could be referred to see an Orthopaedic surgeon or Neurosurgeon.